-These are the freakin' bomb, people.
-They're just as a vegan burger should be.
-Delicious, hearty, full of flavor, and they stay together beautifully.
-There's nothing worse than a crumbling vegan burger patty, truly.
-What I especially love about these burgers is that they are very healthy, super easy to make, are protein-packed,crispy on the outside, and not at all dry.
+This quinoa veggie burger recipe is the freakin' bomb, people.
+It makes the most perfect vegan burgers: delicious, hearty, and full of flavor.
+They also stay together beautifully.
+There's truly nothing worse than a crumbling vegan burger patty.
+What I especially love about this quinoa veggie burger recipe is that it's very healthy, super easy to make, protein-packed.
+The quinoa veggie burgers crispy on the outside, and not at all dry.
 What's not to love?
 You have to try these!

 Thai Quinoa Burgers [Vegan]